haikuowuya/AndroidElementals/README.md

 | :----------: | :--------: |
 [Android Sliding Up Panel](https://github.com/umano/AndroidSlidingUpPanel) | This type of a panel is a common pattern also used in the Google Music app and the Rdio app
 [DobSliding](https://github.com/Startappz/DobSliding) | DobSliding is an Open Source Android library that allows developers to develop applications with vertical sliding menus just like the Android notifications menu
+[Menu Drawer](https://github.com/SimonVT/android-menudrawer) | A slide-out menu implementation, which allows users to navigate between views in your app. http://simonvt.github.com/android-menudrawer/
+[Sliding Menu](https://github.com/jfeinstein10/SlidingMenu) | An Android library that allows you to easily create applications with slide-in menus

 ###### <a name="otherwidgets">Other